-I would rather have decisions about the final character of a sound to be part of the recording rather than the other way around.
+I would rather have the final character of a sound to be part of the recording rather than the other way around.

 Do you have a favourite failure?
 As in a failure that set you up for later success?

 If you have an idea that’s great, tell the producer during the break.
 It’s not because you don’t have the right to have a good idea.
-It just makes thing confusing and messy and it’s not something that makes people perform well, which happened to the guitarist I was throwing out ideas for, it just got him confused.
+It just makes thing confusing and messy.
+It’s not something that makes people perform well.
+Which happened to the guitarist I was throwing out ideas for, it just got him confused.